Bangstardo/Leetcodeproblems/README.md

 I will just throw them here so I can ponder on them anywhere.

 I put a shit ton of comments cause the purpose is to understand whats under the hood, as to meditate on the code.
+Grind the fundamentals son.

 Feel free to make a cup of coffe and read away!